-Over the last several months, officials nationwide have raced to enact new laws and introduce new policies meant to shape how students discuss the nation’s past — and its present.
-Many of these efforts have attempted to ban critical race theory, the academic framework that examines how policies and the law perpetuate systemic racism.
+Officials nationwide have raced to enact new laws and introduce new policies meant to shape how students discuss the nation’s past — and its present.
+Many of these efforts have attempted to ban critical race theory, an academic framework that examines how policies and the law perpetuate systemic racism.

-In other states, lawmakers have tried to restrict specific kinds of antiracism training or the teaching of “divisive” concepts.
-The picture is varied, though, and other states are adding ethnic studies courses or incorporating more about people of color into their learning standards.
+In some states, lawmakers have tried to restrict antiracism training or the teaching of what they call “divisive concepts.”
+But on the opposite end, other states are adding ethnic studies courses or incorporating more about people of color into their learning standards.